connexcs/docs/docs/customer-portal/cp-breakout.md

  Toggle **Group Destination** to show calls based on the destination number.
  Use the **`Date`** and **`Select Destination`** fields at the top of the page to filter results.

+ The **Select Destination** allows you to filter out the calls made to a particular destination.

 !!! warning "Group Destination toggle"
     Presently, this toggle feature is still under development, so it may generate an error.